henrytien/henry-notes/reading/design_patterns.md

 - the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled.
 - the construction process must allow different representations for the object that's constructed.

+## Factory Method
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+## Applicability
+Use the Factory Method pattern when
+• aclasscan'tanticipatetheclassofobjectsitmustcreate.
+• aclasswantsitssubclassestospecifytheobjectsitcreates.
+• classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate.

+## When to use

+* a class cant anticipate the class of objects it must create
+* a class wants its subclasses to specify the objects it creates
+* classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

 # Structural